esehara/Perid/README.md

-Programmig Language "Sapphire"
+Programmig Language "Perid"
 =============================

-What is "Sapphire"?
+What is "Perid"?
 ------------------
-"Sapphire" is "Lightware Language" made Go lang.
+"Perid" is "Lightware Language" made Go lang.

+"Perid" named from "Peridot" jewel.

 ### feature against Other Progamming Language.